Hello

 They have also petitioned Deputy President Rigathi Gachagua once but no feedback ever came from Harambee House Annex.

-“One day the elders occupied the Registrar of Companies office in protest but the journalists who came to cover the story "talked to the company officials and left without asking us any questions", said Ms Onsomu.
+“One day the elders occupied the Registrar of Companies office in protest but the journalists who came to cover the story "talked to the Registrar of Companies officials and left without asking us any questions", said Ms Onsomu.

 Now, the elders have resolved to occupy the Gusii Mwalimu Sacco premises in Kisii town on the 19th of every month, hoping that someday, someone will hear their cries.